katcosgrove/sawcon/content/pages/index.md

     - name: 'twitter:title'
       value: SawCon Virtual 2021
     - name: 'twitter:description'
-      value: The preview of the Starter theme
+      value: >-
+        The premier conference for disruptive technology in the enterprise.
+A full day of the sharpest minds in BizDevOps, Hybrid Cloud, and Edge Computing at Scale.
     - name: 'twitter:image'
       value: images/starter-preview.png
       relativeUrl: true